1z-z1/Bridge-Pi/README.md

    - I will be using "Raspbian Buster Desktop, Version: February 2020" for this installation.

 2. Get your sd card + usb adapter together and plug them into your computer.
+   - Make sure that you do not need any data off of said sd card.

 3. You may or many not have autorun to connect your sd card automatically on your system, if you do; you need to unmount the sd card from its mounted directory using `umount`.
    - If you do not have autorun enabled then you do not need to worry.